syncfusion-content/xamarin-docs/Xamarin/SfChart/axis.md

 ![](axis_images/axis_img2.png)

-### Displaying labels after a fixed interval
+### Displaying labels after fixed interval

-To display labels after a fixed interval n, you can set [`Interval`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.CategoryAxis~Interval.html) property of ChartAxis as n.
-Default value of interval is 1 i.e. all the labels will be displayed by default.
+To display the labels after a fixed interval n, set the [`Interval`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.CategoryAxis~Interval.html) property of `ChartAxis` to n.
+The default value of interval is 1, i.e., all the labels will be displayed by default.

 {% tabs %}